Fellows Notes is a monthly listing of the latest news from awardees in our Artist Fellowships Program.

 Jane Gillooly‘s (Film & Video Fellow ’19, ’13, ’07, ’96) film Leona’s Sister Gerri will screen at the Brattle Theatre in Cambridge as part of the DocYard Series (11/18, 7 PM).

 Basia Goszczynska (Film & Video Fellow ’13) is among the artists who created the collaborative exhibition My Shell Makes Itself at 5-50 Gallery in New York City, organized by the Material Girls collective.
 Her installation Rainbow Cave and other work is on exhibit at Arcadia Earth in Manhattan.
+She also has two new works, Legacy Oasis and Legacy Pool, at the Brickell City Center in Miami (12/4-12/8).

 Carrie Gustafson (Crafts Fellow ’11) has work in the SOFA Expo at Chicago’s Navy Pier (10/31-11/3), represented by the Vetri Gallery.